jueyang/know-your-tools/1-use-git.md

 git init

-# check what this is doing
+# optional, check what this is doing

 ls -a